Favipiravir - Uses, Dosage, Side Effects, Drug warnings, and precautions

 How Long Should One Take Favipiravir?

-The duration of taking this drug depends on the severity of the disease and on the response to the treatment.
+The duration of taking this drug depends on the disease's severity and the treatment response.
 So follow the doctor’s advice while taking this drug.
 Do not stop or start the drug on your own without consulting your doctor.

 When Is Favipiravir Given For the Patients?

-Favipiravir is usually given for mildly infected individuals than for those who have severe COVID-19 infection.
+Favipiravir is usually given to mildly infected individuals rather than those with a severe COVID-19 infection.
 It is always better to use antiviral drugs at an early stage so that they can be effective in treating COVID-19 infection.
-Delaying the treatment can only slow down the recovery process and can worsen the existing symptoms.
+Delaying the treatment can only slow the recovery process and worsen the existing symptoms.

 Missed Dose:

-If you forget to take the dose, take it as soon as possible unless it is not the time for the next dose.
-In that case, skip the missed dose and go back to your regular schedule.
-Do not take double doses to make it up for your missed dose.
+If one needs to remember to take the dose, take it as soon as possible unless it is time for the next dose.
+In that case, skip the missed dose and return to your regular schedule.
+Take only a small dose to make up for the missed dose.

 Overdose:

-Take the drug as advised by your doctor.
+Take the drug as advised by the doctor.
 In case you happen to take an overdose of Favipiravir, reach out to the nearest hospital or doctor immediately.

 Favipiravir should be avoided in the following conditions: